 In 2009 an anonymous person, or group, identified as Satoshi Nakamoto created this new worldwide payment system we now know as Bitcoin.
 This new currency is a decentralized digital asset that can be used liked virtual cash or gold.
 It can be transferred person to person so there is no middleman such as a bank or government.

 Bitcoin works on a blockchain which is a huge public ledger.
-All verified transactions are documented as blocks.
+When you buy Bitcoin with PayPal, for example, all verified transactions are documented as blocks.
 A peer to peer computer network is informed when a block enters the system.
 This virtual system prevents stealing and double-spending by making all users aware of every sale.
 It helps to build trust in the blockchain network of users.
 Bitcoins only exist in the blockchain.
 There is no physical evidence of them as with dollars.
 This virtual ledger is a record of all transactions, increasing and decreasing balances as well as addresses.

 Why should someone use Bitcoin?